Mi-Co Executive Team

 Vice President of Sales and Marketing

 Gautham Pandiyan is the Vice President of Sales & Marketing efforts at Mi-Co.
 He is responsible for sales outreach, managing the marketing program and other business development efforts.
-He has spoken at conferences such as the Harvey Spencer Associates Document Capture forum, TabTimes TabletBiz conference & has been on the forefront of Tablet adoption by businesses for several years.
+He has spoken at conferences such as the Harvey Spencer Associates Document Capture forum, TabTimes TabletBiz conference, is part of the Enterprise Mobility Network editorial board & has been on the forefront of Tablet adoption by businesses for several years.
 He has considerable experience working with entrepreneurial small businesses having worked at the Duke Office of Licensing and Ventures, with a biotechnology startup company, EntoGenetics, and with the Small Business Technology Development Center of NC.
 Gautham holds an alphabet soup of degrees with a M.S. in Molecular Cancer Biology, and a Master of Engineering Management degree from Duke University and a Bachelor of Science degree from The University of Georgia.

 Vice President of Marketing Emeritus